homerhanumat/CourseraDataGC/README.md

 * the mean over all performances of the given activity by the given subject
 * the standard deviation over all performances of the given activity by the given subject

-Thirty subjects, six activities, 561 types of measurement, two summaries for each type gives:
+The number of combinations of hirty subjects, six activities, 561 types of measurement, and two summaries for each type is:

 > 30 x 6 x 561 x 2 = 201960.

+Each row in the dataset corresponds to one of these combinations.
 Hence there are 201960 rows in the data set.

 There are five columns: